Additional Membership Information

 Plant Hazards: While we strive to keep the gardens completely weed free, we still fall short of that goal (maybe some day!).
 As a result, it is possible that you will accidentally harvest some weeds.
 While most of the common garden weeds are quite edible, some of them may not be.
 If you have any questions about whether an unfamiliar plant is a crop or a weed, please ask!

-Likewise, we have two plants that you will want to be able to recognize.
-Poison Ivy and Stinging Nettles are present along some of the wilder margins of the property.
+Likewise, there is Poison Ivy and Stinging Nettle present along some of the wilder margins of the property.
 The stinging nettles produce a burning, bumpy rash that goes away after a few minutes.
 Poison Ivy can produce an oozy rash that lasts for days if you are highly allergic.
 In any case, neither of these plants should be a problem if you stay in the mowed areas and in the gardens themselves.

 Insects: Mosquitoes, gnats and ticks can be an issue.
 We recommend that you not use DEET based repellents on your or your children’s skin.
 If you do use a bug repellent with DEET, we suggest that you put it on clothing and shoes (for ticks).
 Unfortunately, ticks can be a real hazard in the spring in this part of the country.
 The tick population tends to fade away by the end of June and most years they are not much of a problem at all.